mathspp/mathspp/pages/02.blog/00.tags/game-theory/blog.md

 title: "Game theory blog articles"
 ---

-# “GAME THEORY” tag

-## Articles about the mathematical field of game theory and its applications
+# The mathematical field of game theory and its applications

 <table class="stats-table">